-Function on Description
+Function Description

 socket() Creates a new communication endpoint

 bind() Binds communication endpoint to local IP address and port number

 listen() Makes a socket listen to incoming connections

 accept() Blocks a socket until a connection request arrives

 connect() Makes a connection request

 send() Sends a message over a connection

 recv() Receives a message over a connection

 close() Releases the connection

-Table 1: Basic TCP Socket API functions. --

-the first four functions in the order given in the table, while a client application, after having created a socket, attempts to connect to the server; the send() and recv function calls may be called by both the client and the server, and both the client and the server close a connection.
+Although the Socket API comprises a fairly large number of functions, there are less than a dozen core functions.
+For example, a simple connection-oriented, client-server application using TCP does not need to use more than the eight functions listed in Table 1.
+A server application generally executes the first four functions in the order given in the table, while a client application, after having created a socket, attempts to connect to the server; the send() and recv function calls may be called by both the client and the server, and both the client and the server close a connection.